ChaoKuan-Lin/docs/mkdocs/integrations/c.md

 # MoBagel-C-SDK
 Use MoBagel-C-SDK to quickly install MoBagel to your device(s).
-MoBagel-C-SDK is a modern, open-source C library that makes it easy to integrate your C application with MoBagel.
+MoBagel-C-SDK is an open-source C library that makes it easy to integrate your C application with MoBagel.

 ---